abezerianos/ieeevis.org/year/2017/info/call-participation/community.md

 Vis Buddies is in conjunction with the Newcomers Meetup [VIS Newcomers Meetup](/year/2017/info/meetups).
 Prior to the Meetup, we will have a booth set-up outside to help you connect with your buddies (if you have not done so already).

+You can also proudly show the number of years you’ve attended vis, just grab a sticker at registration!

 ### Asynchronous Job Fair

 This year, we will be having our first *Asynchronous Job Fair* (AJF) at VIS